Tackling Omni-Channel Marketing

 3. Inability to Measure Cross Channel Performance

-Of course this is where the shameless Full Circle CRM plug comes in.
+Of course this is where the shameless Full Circle Insights plug comes in.
 If you’re using Salesforce and a popular marketing automation system, Full Circle does a great job of measuring campaign performance across all your channels.
 The application is built on the Salesforce1 Platform so all the marketing, sales, and channel data is stored in one place.
 And you can get funnel metrics, weighted campaign influence, and even a straight ROI if you want.
 Our VP of Products Andrea Wildt did a nice 15 minute webinar Optimizing Your Marketing Mix in Salesforce which discusses many of these topics.